encharm/NID/README.md

-Note: this is preliminary (version 0.0.1)
+Note: this is preliminary (version 0.0.1) and will undergo serious changes, breaking in format etc. Open issues for suggestions, bug reports etc.

 ## Native Interface Definition